rswamidasan/Data_Science_GCD/README.md

 Consider the names of the variables themselves (after the processing in Step 4).

 For example, "tBodyAcc_mean_X" and "tBodyGyro_mean_X".
-These are more accurately (and tidily) termed (1) ìtBody_mean_Xî, Device = Acc, and (2) ìtBody_mean_Xî, Device = Gyro, and placed in separate rows.
+These are more accurately (and tidily) termed (1) ‚ÄútBody_mean_X‚Äù, Device = Acc, and (2) ‚ÄútBody_mean_X‚Äù, Device = Gyro, and placed in separate rows.
 Likewise for all tBody, fBody and angle_tBody variables.

-Combining the Accelerometer and Gyroscope measurements in one row causes one variable, in the above case ìtBody_mean_Xî, to be split across 2 columns ñ a violation of the second norm.
+Combining the Accelerometer and Gyroscope measurements in one row causes one variable, in the above case ‚ÄútBody_mean_X‚Äù, to be split across 2 columns ‚Äì a violation of the second norm.

 It also leads to a variable VALUE to be present in a column variable NAME, a common problem in messy data sets.
 In this case, a fixed variable value, Acc or Gyro, is present in all tBody and fBody column variable names.